LucaFilipozzi/DnssecDetector.spoon/README.md

 The two image files are copyright NLnet Labs under a BSD 3-clause license.

-Please note that this solution relies on two utility functions that I have added to hammerspoon's top-level `init.lua`:
+Please note that this solution relies on two utility functions added to `~/.hammerspoon/init.lua`:

 ```lua
 function os.capture(cmd, raw)